freeformpdx/pollard/devnotes.md

 ## ROLLING TO DO

+- FIX SHIT UI
+	- 00 imgs on song/selectedSong xs && sm+
 - FIX SHIT UX
 	- 00 enter on title/track should search
-	- 00 API still suxdix
+	- 00 serach API still suxdix